krishnnaa10/Power-BI-Projects/Air Quality Index Dashboard/README.md

 ### Data Description

-The dataset consists of approximately 30,000 rows with data for 26 cities and 12 different pollutants contributing to the air quality Index (AQI) over a time span of 5 years i.e;2015-2020.
+The dataset consists of approximately 30,000 rows with data for 26 cities and 12 different pollutants contributing to the air quality Index (AQI) over a time span of 5 years ie..
+2015-2020.

 ### Screenshot